lucashudson-eng/sanbot-ros/README.md

 ### Running

-1. Start MQTT and RTMP servers (recommended):
+1. Start MQTT and RTMP servers:

 Follow the instructions in the [Docker Setup](#docker-setup) section to build and run the container that bundles both services.